BoomStarcuc/GeneSegNet/README.md

 1. Download the demo datasets at [GoogleDrive](https://drive.google.com/drive/folders/1OtppM5iinLMbZ5tlf8O6OuJMLqJq_p3M?usp=sharing) and unzip it to  ```datasets/```.
 These are a subset of the original images from the PciSeq datasets.
 2. Download face Gseg pre-trained model at [GoogleDrive](https://drive.google.com/drive/folders/1hzavxQ_zkH6At0vkCzskyg7hlRnKDEC3?usp=sharing), and put it into ```datasets/```
 3. Open jupyter file ```Gseg_demo.ipynb``` in Gseg directory
-4. provide four section in this jupyter: 1.
+4. Provide four section in this jupyter: 1.
 Load datasets； 2.
 Data preprocessing； 3.
 Training process； 4.
 Test using Gseg pre-trained model

 On the demo, we just provide a pipline of our Gseg.
 If you want to run the algorithm on your data , please see  **Training** part.